mbrock/feedbase/README.md

 Another interesting use case is for configuration of smart contracts.

 Think of Feedbase as a piece of low-level Ethereum infrastructure.
-Feedbase is not controlled by anyone and is free for anyone to use.
+It's not owned or controlled by anyone and is free for anyone to use.

 Getting started